practicusai/docs/docs/technical-tutorial/distributed-computing/dask/batch-job/batch-job.md

 # Executing batch jobs in Dask Cluster

-In this notebook we will:
+In this example we will:
 - Create a Dask cluster
 - Submit a job python file
 - Terminate the cluster after job is completed.